AcademySoftwareFoundation/tac/process/web_conferencing_guidelines.md

 parent: Tools
 ---

-# Zoom guidelines
+# Web Conferencing guidelines

 * TOC
 {:toc}

-Zoom is the main video communication platform for ASWF.
-It is used for running the both techincal community and member meetings, along with many other ASWF online events.
-Since the Zoom meetings are open to the general public, a Zoom host or co-host has to moderate a meeting in all senses of the word from starting and stopping the meeting, to acting on [ASWF Code of Conduct] issues.
+Since the Zoom meetings are open to the general public, a Zoom host or co-host has to moderate a meeting in all senses of the word from starting and stopping the meeting, to acting on [Code of Conduct] issues.

-These guidelines are meant as a tool to help ASWF community members manage their Zoom resources.
+These guidelines are meant as a tool to help Academy Software Foundation community members manage their meetings using web conferencing tools provided by the Academy Software Foundation.

-## Code of conduct

-The ASWF adheres to the [ASWF Code of Conduct] throughout all platforms and includes all communication mediums.

 ## Setting up your meeting and moderation

-New Zoom meetings can be provisioned by contacting the [ASWF Program Manager].
-Note that Zoom meetings are provisioned in a shared account across all ASWF activities, so you will need to coordinate use across other projects.
-A good way to do this is by reviewing the [ASWF calendar], which maintains a list of all community meetings.

-ASWF Zoom meetings are provisioned with the following settings set to maximize security yet make community access to meetings have a fairly low barrier to entry:

-- 'Only authenticated users can join meetings' set on
-- 'Require password for participants joining by phone' set on
-- 'Identify guest participants in the meeting/webinar' set on
-- Only the host can share their screen.
-- If the meeting is for a closed group, a password will be required to join ( which will be encoded in the URL to join the meeting that can be shared over a private channel )

-Do **not** share your Zoom link on social media.
-This will help curtail trolls and others who would intentionally attempt to disrupt your Zoom call.

-To join the provisioned meeting and become host

-- Have the [latest version] of the Zoom client installed.
-- Open the meeting in the Zoom desktop client
-- Use the [host key] to "claim host".
-- Assign a co-host to help with moderation.
-It should never be your note taker unless it's a very small group.
-- If you have others that need to share their screen, the host can enable that on the fly.
-  (via the `^` menu next to **Share Screen**)
-- If you know that there will only be a fixed number of attendees at a meeting, lock the meeting to prevent anyone new from joining ( Click 'Manage Participants', then at the bottom of the Particpants list click `More` and then `Lock Meeting` )

-### Moderation

-If you're dealing with a troll or bad actor:

-- Put the troll or bad actor on **hold**.
-The participant will be put into a "waiting room" and will not be able to participate in the call until the host removes the hold.
-- Remove the participant.
-Please be cautious when testing or using this feature, as it is **permanent**.
-They will never be able to come back into that meeting ID on that particular device.
-Do **not** joke around with this feature; it's better to put the attendee on "hold" first and then remove.
-- After an action has been taken, use the **lock meeting** feature so that no one else can come into the meeting.
-If that fails, end the call immediately, and contact the [ASWF Program Manager] to report the issue.

-**NOTE:** You can find these actions when clicking on the **more** or **"..."** options after scrolling over the participants name/information.

-Hosts **must** be comfortable with how to use these moderation tools and the Zoom settings in general.
-Make sure whoever is running your meeting is equipped with the right knowledge and skills.
-If you have any questions or concerns, reach out to the [ASWF Program Manager] and they will be able to provide further guidance and training.

-#### Related moderation documentation

-- Zoom has [documentation on how to use their moderation tools].

-### Escalating and/Reporting a Problem

-Issues that cannot be handle via normal moderation, or with the assistance of the [ASWF Program Manager] should be escalated to the [ASWF TAC].
+[Zoom] is the main video communication platform for the Academy Software Foundation.
+It is used for running the both techincal community and member meetings, along with many other Academy Software Foundation online events.

+New meetings can be provisioned using [LFX Project Control Center].
+This service uses Zoom on the backend and integrates with a user's LF ID accounts, providing a secure and reliable virtual meeting experience.
+This does require the user to have an LF ID, which can be easily created and maintained in the [LFX Individual Dashboard].
+Documentation on provisioning new meetings and sharing with participants is documented in the [LFX Meeting Management documentation].

-## Meeting recordings
+## Running a meeting using Zoom and LFX Meeting Management

-Project chairs are responsible for posting all meetings recordings to the project repository.
-If a violation has been addressed by a host and it has been recorded by Zoom, the video should be edited before being posted.

-Contact [ASWF Program Manager] if you need help to edit a video before posting it to the public.
+Generally meetings provisioned using LFX Meeting Management are fairly straightforward to run.
+Here are a few tips that might be helpful.

-## Screen sharing guidelines and recommendations
+### Screen sharing guidelines and recommendations

 Zoom has a [documentation on how to use their screen sharing feature]: